Laura-Oliveira/QRCode-Maker-App/README.md

 The QRCode Maker App was built not just as a utility, but to **demonstrate real-world Android skills** aligned with what European tech teams value most:

-- ✅ **MVVM & Clean Architecture**: maintainable, testable and scalable structure
+- ✅ **MVVM Architecture**: maintainable, testable and scalable structure
 - 📦 **Modular design**: easily extendable to support new QR formats or features
 - ⚡ **Reactive UI** with LiveData & Data Binding: smooth user interactions
 - 🎨 **Material Design interface**: consistent, native look and feel